Why my Espresso Puck is Wet

 Final Thoughts

-Hopefully this guide has helped you understand Espresso pucks a little better.
+Hopefully, this guide has helped you understand Espresso pucks a little better.

-What can be difficult sometimes to decide what matters and what doesn’t.
+It can be difficult sometimes to decide what matters and what doesn’t.